Juancho Polo Valencia: Death

-Compositions and accordion playing
+Compositions

 Polo was widely believed to be illiterate, but in fact he was a keen reader of poetry and of the bible, and would "lock himself in his room for hours and compose songs, writing them down in careful handwriting and with respect for the rules of language."

 Pastor López said of him in the 1970s: "Juancho Polo Valencia has no teeth, didn't get a school degree, but his singing is a science."
 (Spanish: Juancho Polo Valencia, no tiene dientes ni tiene muelas, no tuvo grado de escuela pero al cantar es la ciencia.)

 "Alicia Adorada"

-Polo's best-known song is "Alicia Adorada", considered his most emblematic work and one of the representative pieces of traditional Colombian vallenato music.
-It was written as an expression of grief after the death of his wife, Alicia María Cantillo Mendoza, who died alone while pregnant in the village of Flores de María, where the couple lived, while Polo was away.
+Polo's best-known song is "Alicia Adorada".
+It was written as an expression of grief after his wife Alicia María Cantillo Mendoza died alone while pregnant in the village of Flores de María, where the couple lived, while Polo was away performing.

 According to journalist Ernesto McCausland in his program Mundo Costeño, when Cantillo fell gravely ill, Polo set out on horseback for Pivijay to find medicine, travelling along the poor roads of the time on a journey that could take more than three days.
 Upon his return, he found that Alicia had died and been buried.

-Although Polo rarely performed "Alicia Adorada" himself, a version by Alejo Durán became widely known in Colombia; Marcos Fidel Vega Seña called Durán's interpretation "the most successful and grandiose lament in accordion music".
-It was later covered by performers such as Diomedes Díaz and Carlos Vives.
+Although Polo rarely performed "Alicia Adorada", a version by Alejo Durán became widely known in Colombia; Marcos Fidel Vega Seña called Durán's version "the most successful and grandiose lament in accordion music".

-Other artists who have performed or recorded the song include Orlando y Su Combo, Aníbal Velásquez, Los Black Stars, Ariza y Su Combo, Eneida Cedeño, Dorindo Cárdenas y su Conjunto Orgullo Santeño, Jorge Oñate with Juancho Rois, and Chirimía.